 Each year, the Center for Multicultural Excellence and the Diversity Summit Committee recognize individuals from across the campus who have demonstrated outstanding accomplishments and contribute to advancing the tenants of Inclusive Excellence at the University of Denver through exemplary leadership.

-Through the Provost’s Champions of Change Awards, the Diversity Summit committee recognizes the outstanding accomplishments of our faculty, staff and students, who contribute to Inclusive Excellence through exemplary leadership.
+Through the Provost’s Champions of Change Awards, the Diversity Summit committee recognizes the outstanding accomplishments of our faculty, staff, students, alumns and/or departments/organizations who contribute to Inclusive Excellence through exemplary leadership.

 Award winners will have done one or more of the following: